 Years ago, few people would have even glanced at a Hyundai model in our driveway.

-But last week, I must have answered questions from half a dozen neighbours about the bright red 2013 Hyundai Elantra GT sitting outside the house.
+But recently I must have answered questions from half a dozen neighbours about the bright red 2013 Hyundai Elantra GT sitting outside the house.

 That confirms for me that Hyundai is well past the days when it sold vehicles on price alone.